Topic Space Trajectories: A case study on machine learning literature: Interpreting Topic Space Trajectories

 \subsection{Overall Historical Interest in Topics}

 In Figure~\ref{fig:topicshares} (top), we illustrate the topic trajectory for all papers in our data set from the years 1987 up to 2018.
 For this, we calculated one centroid per publication year.
 We depict the trajectory as chronologically sorted stacked bars, where each column depicts the topic space representation of one year.
 In Figure~\ref{fig:topicshares} (bottom), we calculated the sum of the document vectors without dividing by the publication number, as done for the centroids.
 Through this method, the topic weights are given proportional to the total number of papers in a year instead of relative to a total sum of 1.
+Review 1.9{Note that topic names and numbers correspond to the topics in \cref{tab:topics}.
+We sometimes used shortened names to improve the overview in our visualizations and will repeat on doing so in the remainder of this paper.
+However, we emphasize here that topics might comprise further notions than visible from the short names alone.}